I did not have ambitions 2017. It should have been a year of taking stock - and it was, in a good way.

 Physics as Therapy (2) Ploughing Through Theoretical Physics Textbooks Is Therapeutic.

-Today I am writing articles on physics mainly on my English (elkement's) blog and our German (punktwissen) blog.
+Today I am writing articles on physics mainly on our blogs (Voice from the future: ... blogs which had not yet been merged with our 'other web sites').
 This site (and its precursor, radices.net) help me with curating the links to my English physics postings.

 All English postings written to date are displayed below, in decending order, from the Physics category's feed on my blog.